 Keep the Car Sheltered from Rainfall

-Many people think a rain shower will wash off the dirt from the car, however, rain and other ground water sources can contain even more minerals than tap water, as well as other dirt particles, which increases chances of marks or, what's worse, “etching” of the paint finish.
+Ground water sources can contain even more minerals than rain water, as well as dirt particles, which increases chances of marks or, what's worse, “etching” of the paint finish.
 Etching is where minerals or debris get under the paint and cause small scratches to the unprotected parts of the car’s surface.
 If possible, store your car in the garage during rainstorms, and keep your car away from sprinklers or other potential water sources.

 Keep the Car Sheltered from Extreme Sun